 Duration: Two years

-You will study a huge range of topics, including how biomechanics relates to sports science, about solar cells on spacecraft, about particle physics and electromagnetism.
-You will explore aspects of fluid flow and viscosity and about the formation of stars.
+You will study a huge range of topics, including how biomechanics relates to sports science, solar cells on spacecraft, particle physics, electromagnetism, aspects of fluid flow and viscosity, and the formation of stars.
 Maths is also an important aspect of physics, and you will develop your analytical and problem-solving abilities.

-- Many of our physics students go on to read physics or engineering at university.
-There is an increasing demand for physics and engineering graduates.
+- There is an increasing demand for physics and engineering graduates.

 “Bernard is a brilliant teacher – very enthusiastic.”